playfulprogramming/playfulprogramming/content/blog/what-happened-to-uuid-v2/index.md

 Both of these feel a bit more like symptoms of a deeper-rooted problem.
 Dig deep enough, and you'll end up finding what this problem is: **UUIDv2 has a very high likelihood of ID collision**.

-This means that if you run UUIDv2 multiple times in rapid succession, the likelihood you'll get the exact same ID.
+This means that if you run UUIDv2 multiple times in rapid succession, you're very likely to get the exact same ID.

 This is an absolute showstopper for most applications, as the entire idea behind UUIDv1 (which, remember, UUIDv2 is based on) is to generate unique IDs for each generation.